 - FSBO sellers often miss the mark in setting a competitive listing price.
 When they price their homes too low, they lose money.
-When they price their homes too high, their home sits on the market, leading to lower offers over time.
+When they price their homes too high, their home sits on the market, leading to a lower final selling price.

 - A home inspection report could reveal issues that the seller struggles to address efficiently.
-They may concede to too many repairs and lose money in their home sale.
-Or they may push back too hard and influence the buyer to leave the deal.
+They may agree to have too many repairs done and lose money in their home sale.
+Or they may push back too hard, and the buyer leaves the deal.

-If you’re planning to act as your own agent, get ready for it to feel like a part-time job.
+If you’re planning to act as your own agent, it will feel like a part-time job.
 The seller must market their home with social media, flyers, and open houses.
-Top agent Joanne Owens of Sarasota, FL, advises sellers to use a service like Vistaprint, where 500 4” x 6” postcards cost $40 to help advertise their home.
-Ordering is the easiest part.
-You’ll be designing it yourself.
-Don’t forget to tack on a $.35 stamp to mail each postcard.
+Top agent Joanne Owens of Sarasota, Florida, advises sellers to use a service like Vistaprint to help advertise their home, where 500 4×6-inch postcards cost around $50.
+Ordering is the easiest part — you also have to design it and hire a professional photographer.
+And don’t forget to tack on a $.40 stamp to mail each postcard.

 As a seller without an agent, you also must be available days, nights, and weekends to promptly respond to inquiries.
-If they fail to return an email or phone call quickly, they might lose the buyer who finds another home in the meantime.
+If you fail to return an email or phone call quickly, you could lose the buyer who finds another home in the meantime.

 Photos and staging are your responsibility

-You can easily hire a professional photographer to take shots of your home’s interior and exterior for an average cost between $110 and $300.
-But professional photos won’t compensate for a home that’s cluttered or poorly staged.
+You’ll need to hire a professional photographer to take shots of your home’s interior and exterior.
+The average cost ranges between $110 and $300, and plan on spending several hours ahead of time picking up.
+Professional photos won’t compensate for a home that’s cluttered or poorly staged.